marconetto/azadventures/chapter7/README.md

 The architecture of embarrassingly parallel applications usually consists of a manager, which contains tasks that need to be executed, have been executed, or failed.
-This manager assign the tasks to workers, which are responsible for the execution of the pending tasks.
-This manager-worker architecture has other names in literature, but the concept is the same.
+This manager assigns tasks to workers, which are responsible for their execution.
+This manager-worker architecture has other names in literature, but the components and concept are the same.